iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 ## Day 5: November 14, 2018

-Currently having some issues downloading the dataset from Fashion MNIST and MNIST via collab or local.
+Currently having some issues downloading the dataset from Fashion MNIST and MNIST via colab or local.
 Something about an OSError not reading the correct files from the link.
 Posted it on the Slack channel and got some responses on how to resolve it.
 They said to try downloading the file again as it might be corrupted which could explain the issue.
 As a workaround, I opened up the Python Terminal and ran the code from there.
 Interesting enough, it was able to download the files for the data set.
 I am not sure why it was throwing a non-gzip file error when I ran it on the notebook.
 But at least that is resolved.
 For now, more exercises on training the neural network for Fashion Mnist data set classification.

-With regards to using PyTorch in collab, [here](https://cloud.google.com/blog/products/ai-machine-learning/introducing-pytorch-across-google-cloud) is a link detailing how this could be achieved (**in the future**) for now, TPUs are only for TensorFlow in collab which does make sense seeing as they are both Google managed.
-The good thing is that there is active collaboration between engineers to allow PyTorch the use of TPUs on Collab.
+With regards to using PyTorch in colab, [here](https://cloud.google.com/blog/products/ai-machine-learning/introducing-pytorch-across-google-cloud) is a link detailing how this could be achieved (**in the future**) for now, TPUs are only for TensorFlow in colab which does make sense seeing as they are both Google managed.
+The good thing is that there is active colaboration between engineers to allow PyTorch the use of TPUs on colab.
 Also, this is a [tutorial](https://github.com/nataliasverchkova/on-using-google-colab) for using Google Colab.
 Here are some more resources.
 This one is [about using the GPU in Colab](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d).
 Then we have [this one](https://jovianlin.io/pytorch-with-gpu-in-google-colab/) which is basically a starters guide on Colab and how to use it (brief explanation).

-So 2:00 PM right now, my objective is to figure out how to use Collab for this challenge.
+So 2:00 PM right now, my objective is to figure out how to use colab for this challenge.
 First off would be mounting Google Drive to the virtual machine.
 This would be useful in keeping your files at the same place.
 This also takes care of the dependencies and helper file problems as well as the input files and output files required in running a notebook.
 To mount it just copy and past the cell below.

 ```python
 # NOTE: Mounting Google Drive to the virtual machine